 - Repeat the entire sequence 5-15 times.

 Although this exercise is broken up into 4 phases, there is no stopping in the exercise.
-They are a continuous movement (with a few pauses), moving with the breath.
+They are a continuous movements (with a few pauses), moving with the breath.
 The entire exercise should feel good and never strenuous.
 Enjoy!